Last updated on November 27th, 2023

 There is perhaps nothing more iconic to give than this Italian coffee pot, which you’ll find in every Italian household.
 The biggest reason I love to give these is because even if that particular person prefers other types of coffee, it’s very useful to have a moka pot around for when you are following a recipe that calls for espresso or for when you have guests who prefer espresso.

 I like to give this 3-cup option because it’s the most practical size.
 And if you are afraid to use it, don’t be!
-Just follow our How To Make Coffee In A Moka Pot In 8 Easy Steps guide and you won’t go wrong.
+Just follow our How To Make Coffee In A Moka Pot guide and you won’t go wrong.
+And if you’re curious to learn about Italian coffee and what we like best, be sure to check out Italian Coffee Brands – To Enjoy in Italy and at Home.

 Best for: The avid reader or Italian traveler